adhillon2006/Python-Company-Cleaning/README.md

 ## Cleaning Company Names with FuzzyWuzzy
 FuzzyWuzzy is a python library that helps to provide the user a probability of matching a specific word using Levenshtein Distance.
+This means you are able to find typos and spelling mistakes alot easier to spot.

 For more information: https://github.com/seatgeek/fuzzywuzzy

 ## Current Problem